 2025 Toyota Land Cruiser Review: The Off-Road Icon Makes Its Return

-Well, folks, it’s official…the Toyota Land Cruiser is back in the U.S. after taking a quick hiatus, and it’s making quite the splash.
-Once the go-to SUV for adventurers, overlanders, and anyone who needed bulletproof reliability, the Land Cruiser is trying to rekindle its legendary status.
-But this time, it’s not just about conquering the Serengeti or towing your beloved Airstream; it’s about being efficient, versatile, and dare we say…affordable (at least by Land Cruiser standards).
+The Toyota Land Cruiser is officially back in the U.S after a brief hiatus, and it’s making big headlines.
+Once the vehicle of choice for adventurers, overlanders, and anyone who wanted supreme off-road capability with bulletproof reliability, the Land Cruiser is attempting to reclaim its legendary status.
+Except this time it’s more than just being the king of the urban jungle or hauling your beloved shiny Airstream; it’s about economy, practicality, and who would have thunk….affordability (at least in Land Cruiser money).

-So, is this new iteration a true successor to the Land Cruiser name, or just a Highlander in camo?
+So, is this new version a worthy successor to the Land Cruiser name, or is it just a camouflaged Highlander?
 Let’s find out…

 Delightful Retro Vibes

-The new Land Cruiser has gone retro, and I’m not mad about it.
-Its boxy design cries “I can climb rocks and look cool doing it,” while the vintage-inspired grille and round LED headlights are a direct nod to its heritage.
-It’s like Toyota combined the DNA of the old FJ40 and the 80 Series, then sprinkled in a bit of modern swagger.
+Lately, the new Land Cruiser has taken on a retro vibe, and I’m here for it.
+The boxy square-jawed design cries, “I can climb rocks and look cool doing it,” while the vintage-inspired grill and round LED headlights are a direct nod to its heritage models.

 What’s Under the Hood?